camunda/camunda-docs/optimize_versioned_docs/version-3.13.0/apis-tools/optimize-api/tutorial.md

   }
 ```

 7. In your terminal, run `node cli.js optimize list` for a list of your existing dashboard IDs.
+If you have any existing dashboards within a collection, you will see an output similar to the following:

+`ID: 12345`

 :::note
 This `list` command is connected to the `listDashboards` function at the bottom of the `optimize.js` file, and executed by the `cli.js` file.
 While we will view dashboard IDs and delete a dashboard in this tutorial, you may add additional arguments depending on the API calls you would like to make.